Why are whispering videos so popular? The quiet world of ASMR.

 ASMR videos have also been adapted for virtual reality.
 Some ASMRtists create 360 degree videos complete with binaural audio, which is recorded with two microphones to create 3 dimensional stereo sound.
 These YouTubers recommend investing in a VR headset to submerge yourself into the video and experience the full impact.

 There have even been attempts to convert the online experience to real life, such as Whisperlodge, an immersive “ASMR spa for the senses”, which opened in 2016.

 As for how the ASMR community will continue to evolve in the next few years — only time will tell.

 Although the term ASMR and the niche YouTube community are relatively new, the sensation itself is arguably not.
 There is no record of ASMR existing until a few years ago because people had no way of talking about it.
 The sheer volume of ASMR videos on YouTube is a testament to the thousands of people who feel these tingles, and who may not have realized that others do too until recently.

 The ASMR community is a great example of how the rise of social media, online communities, and the internet in general has transformed human experience.
 What was previously private and personal is now public.
 Common experiences that were not discussable have been named and identified.
 People who were alone in their feelings now have spaces, both online and in real life, to share them.
 And that is pretty darn cool.

-Find more great creators, videos, series, stories, and insights by following us here on Medium, on Facebook, or on Twitter.
+Discover even more great shows by following us here on Medium, on Facebook, or on Twitter!